2007–08 Los Angeles Kings season

-The 2007–08 Los Angeles Kings season was the 41st season (40th season of play) for the National Hockey League franchise.
+The 2007–08 Los Angeles Kings season was the 41st season (40th season of play) for the National Hockey League (NHL) franchise.
 Their season began with the team playing a neutral site home-and-home series with the defending Stanley Cup champion Anaheim Ducks at the O2 Arena in London, England, the first time the NHL has held a regular season game in Europe.

 Along with the switch to the Rbk Edge uniforms instituted league-wide for 2007–08, the Kings also changed their goal celebration horn at Staples Center from a foghorn to a train horn.

 Regular season

+The Kings were officially eliminated from playoff contention in early March for the fifth consecutive season.

 The Kings struggled on the penalty kill, finishing 30th overall in penalty-kill percentage (77.99%).